 “I’m a [Job Title] with [X] years of experience in [Industry].
 I’m based in [City/Region] and have skills in [list key skills].
 I’ve received an offer for $[amount].
 What’s the typical salary range for this role, and what factors might justify asking for more?”

 AI will give you a range and factors to consider.
 But don’t stop there.
-Cross-check with actual salary data from:
+Cross-check with actual salary data from these sources.

 AI salary negotiation estimates can be off, especially for niche roles or specific companies.
 Use it as a starting point, then validate with real data.